osmhpi/stallgov-docs/Home.md

 See [this page](Background-&-Related-Work)

 ## memutil
+Our CpuFreq Governor is called memutil.
+Its broad architecture is explained [here](Memutil Architecture).

+For a description of the heuristics in memutil, see: [Memutil Heuristics](Memutil Heuristics)

+The different Hardware-Performance counter measurements we tested can be found [here for Intel](Counters Intel) and [here for AMD](Counters AMD)

+## Running memutil on your machine
 Our CpuFreq governor is implemented as a kernel module in the [`kernel-module`](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/tree/master/kernel-module) subfolder of this repository.

 To see how to compile & use the kernel module, see the [README in that folder](https://gitlab.hpi.de/osm/osm-energy/masterprojekt-ws21-compendium/-/blob/master/kernel-module/README.md).

-The broad architecture of memutil is explained [here](Memutil Architecture).

-For a description of the heuristics in memutil, see: [Memutil Heuristics](Memutil Heuristics)

-The different Hardware-Performance counter measurements we tested can be found [here for Intel](Counters Intel) and [here for AMD](Counters AMD)
+memutil will need adjustment for your specific machine for best performance.
+The [Porting page](Porting) includes instructions of how to tweak the Heuristic parameters.

 ## Future Work
 See [this page](Future work).